clement-daubrenet/grpcfiledemo/README.md

 It worked well.

 - Automated test with a Python script.
-I start the client and server with a thread anf check that I get the right sequence of signals (logs).
+I start the client and server with a thread and check that I get the right sequence of signals (logs).
 To launch the little test:

   - cd tests